Paper-Pixel/Paper-Pixels-Design-System/README.md

 Pixel Starter Package.
 This is compiling all of my custom styles I copy and paste around my projects. _Please feel free to copy, remix, submite a PR_ Right now this is optimized for my workflow and neuro thought patterns.

+## Alpha Code

+This code is in an Alpha state.
+Untill it settles down no promises on breaking changes.
+The first beta edition of this code will pay attention and work to not have breaking changes.
+Right now no such promises can be made.

 ## How is this built?

 HTML is being compiled from [PUG][pug-link] and CSS is being compiled from [SASS][sass-link], Still just using Vanilla Javascript with a sprinkeling of ES6.